Adreet21/Hockey-match-predictor/README.md

 •⁠  ⁠**Historical Data Analysis:** The model uses past game results, team statistics, and other relevant data to train the predictive algorithm.<br/>
 •⁠  ⁠**Prediction Accuracy:** Our model achieves an accuracy of XX% on test data.<br/>
 •⁠  ⁠**Visualization:** The project includes various visualizations to help interpret the data and the model's predictions.<br/>
-•  **User-Friendly Website:** A website with a highly elegant and easy-to-follow UI, optimized for an excellent user experience, that displays upcoming matches and their predicted outcomes.<br/>
+•  **User-Friendly Website:** A responsive website with a highly elegant and easy-to-follow UI, optimized for an excellent user experience, that displays upcoming matches and their predicted outcomes.<br/>

 ## Data Collection